Follows the System Settings:

-Characteristics regarding changes in sail and engine as well as observations on wind, sea and weather conditions - and other.
+Characteristics regarding changes in sails and engine as well as observations on wind, sea and weather conditions - and other.
 In the current App version (and Website version), ten attributes are implemented, ordered in five sets.
 With switches you can suppress one or more (all) sets without value to you.

 Applies to both user events and system events.

 The purpose of the first plot event is to automatically capture sail setting and engine running start conditions, as defined with the Assume sails set at start and Assume engine running at start switches.
-These conditions are the starting point for Sail time and Engine time calculations.
+These conditions are the starting point for Sails time and Engine time calculations.